mlswg/mls-protocol/draft-ietf-mls-protocol.md

-In order to allow the same Welcome message to be sent to all new members, information describing the group is encrypted with a symmetric key and nonce chosen by the sender.
-This key and nonce are then encrypted ot each new member using HPKE.
+In order to allow the same Welcome message to be sent to all new members, information describing the group is encrypted with a symmetric key and nonce randomly chosen by the sender.
+This key and nonce are then encrypted to each new member using HPKE.
+In the same encrypted package, the committer transmits the path secret for the lowest node contained in the direct paths of both the committer and the new member.
+This allows the new member to compute private keys for nodes in its direct path that are being reset by the corresponding Commit.

 ~~~~~
 struct {